yumeangelica/django-weather-app/README.md

-# 🌤️ Weather Forecast App
+# Weather Forecast App

 A Django-based web application that provides real-time weather data and a 3-day weather forecast for cities worldwide.
 The application integrates with the OpenWeatherMap API to display accurate and up-to-date information.

 ## Features

-- 🌍 **Search by City**: Enter a city name to retrieve current weather data and a detailed 3-day forecast.
+- **Search by City**: Enter a city name to retrieve current weather data and a detailed 3-day forecast.
+- **Auto-Location**: Automatically detects your city based on IP address for instant weather data.
-- ⛅ **Current Weather**: Displays the temperature, feels-like temperature, humidity, wind speed, UV index, and cloudiness.
+- **Current Weather**: Displays the temperature, feels-like temperature, humidity, wind speed, UV index, and cloudiness.
-- 📅 **3-Day Forecast**: Shows an hourly breakdown of temperature, wind speed, humidity, and UV index for the next three days.
+- **3-Day Forecast**: Shows an hourly breakdown of temperature, wind speed, humidity, and UV index for the next three days.
-- 🌞 **Sunrise & Sunset Times**: Provides the local times for sunrise and sunset.
+- **Sunrise & Sunset Times**: Provides the local times for sunrise and sunset.
-- ⚡ **UV Index**: Check the UV index for the current day and forecast days.
+- **UV Index**: Check the UV index for the current day and forecast days.
-- 🐳 **Docker Ready**: Fully containerized for easy deployment
+- **Docker Ready**: Fully containerized for easy deployment
-- ☁️ **Azure Compatible**: Ready for deployment to Azure Container Apps or App Service
+- **Azure Compatible**: Ready for deployment to Azure Container Apps or App Service

 ## Technologies Used